hubblestack/hubble-salt/docs/chapters/overview.rst

 case I didn't like the solution and was frustrated to be stuck with it.
 It was during this phase that I set out to build a replacement.

-I mentioned my frustration with my fiance (who just happens to work for a different Security Team) and talked about what I could do about it.
-I credit her for her insight and inception of this project.
-Also for helping me realize how important a project like this could be.

 The Modules
 -----------